 Smarty is a new mobile network built with simplicity at its core.

-⬊ Launched the cheapest plan ever
+⬊ Launched the cheapest plan ever, to hack comparison sites

-⬊ Developed & validated a new loyalty proposition
+⬊ Created a new customer loyalty programme

-Drop off in the payment journey was at a staggering 45% and we set out to find why.
+Drop off in the payment journey was at a staggering 45% and we'd set out to find why.
 In the early days of Smarty, some bright spark had set up an abandon basket survey to collect responses.
 But no one had been brave enough to go through them... yet.